-Designer Kate Spade dies of suicide at 55
+Designer Kate Spade dead at 55

 Fashion designer Kate Spade has died of an apparent suicide by hanging, according to TMZ.

-People reports 55-year-old was found by her housekeeper Tuesday morning in her New York City apartment; a note was reportedly left.
+People reports 55-year-old was found by her housekeeper Tuesday morning in her New York City apartment; she reportedly left a note, although details are not being disclosed.

 Kate Spade was sister-in-law to actor, comedian, and Saturday Night Live veteran David Spade.
-Married to Andy Spade, the couple created Kate Spade Handbags in the 1990s, later expanding the fashion line to include clothing and jewelry.
+She was married to Andy Spade and together the couple created Kate Spade Handbags in the 1990s, later expanding the fashion line to include clothing and jewelry.

 The company is best known for colorful, quirky handbags.
 Kate Spade New York has 140 retail shops and outlet stores nationwide and more than 175 international stores.